Gurnoorsg/My-induction-/README.md

 The next lecture was a change from the regular schedule.
 We had a P2P (Peer-to-Peer) session conducted by our seniors.
 In this session, they taught us about for loops and if-else statements in C++ programming.
 Their explanation was clear and included step-by-step examples, which made the concepts easy to understand.
 After this session, we had our regular break.

 Post-break, we all assembled in the auditorium where a college trustee delivered an inspiring motivational speech.
 He emphasized the importance of hard work, discipline, and making the most of the opportunities offered by the college.
 After his speech, a professor came and gave us important details about the CML program.
 He also introduced us to the NPTEL website, which provides free online courses and certifications.

+Induction Day 7 Report

+The seventh day of the induction program began with a session in the college auditorium.
+The speakers provided detailed information about the various scholarships and facilities available to students.
+This session was very informative and helped everyone understand how to access financial and academic support.

+After that, a faculty member introduced the Digital Marketing Program.
+The session covered the basics of digital marketing, its growing importance in the modern world, and how students can explore it as a potential career option.
+The session was engaging and gave new insight into fields beyond engineering.

+Later, another professor gave an overview of the examination process.
+Important points such as the exam pattern, rules, grading system, and attendance requirements were discussed.
+This helped us understand how the academic evaluation will be conducted throughout the course.

+After a short break, a Chemistry lecture was held.
+The professor explained the syllabus and covered a few introductory topics, giving us a head start in the subject.
+The session was clear and easy to follow.

+Finally, we had a Mathematics lecture.
+We learned some important formulas and concepts that will be useful in upcoming classes.
+Overall, the day was well-organized and very informative.

+---

+Key Points of Day 7:

+Session on college scholarships and student facilities

+Introduction to the Digital Marketing Program

+Explanation of the examination process and rules

+Chemistry lecture covering syllabus and basic topics

+Mathematics lecture focusing on important formulas

+Productive and informative day for all students